So, what exactly is AMR?

 Why should we care?

 AMR poses a real risk to our health and is already having a major impact around the world.
-More than 1.2 million people died worldwide in 2019 from infections caused by bacteria resistant to antibiotics.6 This is more than the annual death toll from malaria or AIDS.7,8
+More than 1.2 million people died worldwide in 2019 from infections caused by bacteria resistant to antibiotics.6 This is more than the death toll from malaria or AIDS in 2021.7,8

 AMR also has a significant impact on healthcare systems and can result in longer hospital stays, ward closures and cancelled procedures.9 In fact, the annual cost of AMR to the NHS has been estimated as £180 million per year.10